 Circa 2016, Juggernaut Books also jumped onto this bandwagon by getting popular Indi-Canadian Bollywood actress and model Sunny Leone, to pen a few short stories for a series of erotic books.

-Somewhere towards the end of 2020, we also saw Srishti publishers come up with a series of short novellas written by Chetna Khanna, Kamini Kusum, Shanaya Taneja, etc. among others.
+Somewhere towards the end of 2020, we also saw Srishti publishers come up with a series of short novellas in erotica genre written by Chetna Khanna, Kamini Kusum, Shanaya Taneja, etc. among others.

 Shuchi Singh Kalra’s A Cage of Desire (Published by Penguin India) in 2018 was a brilliant combination of erotica, romance, and drama.